madnl/madnl.github.io/_posts/algo/2013-10-06-selection.md

 However, we can do better.
-The best known solution to this problem is the [Quickselect](http://en.wikipedia.org/wiki/Quickselect) algorithm which is derivated from [Quicksort](http://en.wikipedia.org/wiki/Quicksort).
+The best known solution to this problem is the [Quickselect](http://en.wikipedia.org/wiki/Quickselect) algorithm which is derived from [Quicksort](http://en.wikipedia.org/wiki/Quicksort).
 Quickselect has linear expected time complexity and constant memory usage.
 It suffers from the same issues as Quicksort - mainly it can get to quadratic time if we're really unlucky, but for most cases it suffices.